brkarcher/brkarcher.github.io/condor.md

 There was silence in the room.

-"'Mech bay," Sam offered.
+"Armor bay," Sam offered.

 Fae's head spun about.
-"A 'Mech bay with no exits?"
+"A tank bunker with no exits?"

 "Sealed or poured over, ma'am.
 Or hidden.
-But this elevator is here for a reason, and we cannot see any doors large enough to justify an elevator this size.
-Which means there are hidden doors or there used to be doors."
+But this elevator is here for a reason, and we don't see any doors large enough to justify an elevator this size.
+Which means the doors were hidden or closed up permanently."

 "Roger.
 So we think Kaiser might be in an armory down there."

 Sam put some pieces together.

 "Yes, ma'am.
-It is dangerous, but we should go right now or not at all."
+It's dangerous, but we should go right now or not at all."

 "Elaborate?"

 "The two shooters they posted here were a delaying action.
-They have something in that armory they began preparing when they marked us inbound on the _Leopard._"
+They have something in that armory they began preparing when they marked us inbound on the _King._"

 If Fae recognized what Sam was implying about the OpFor's ability to track their drop, she didn't show it.
 "Roger, but we won't rush this.
 Bravo squad, evac Chen.
 Regroup and we'll begin the assault."